HusnainRKI/ms-copilot-gateway/README.md

 }
 ```

-This custom mode:
+These custom modes:
--   Uses the `slug` "ms-copilot-gateway-assistant".
+-   Use the `slug`s "ms-copilot-gateway-assistant" and "ms-copilot-gateway-assistant-ja".
--   The `roleDefinition` ("MS Copilot Gateway Assistant") will be prepended to the content of the `customInstructions` file by Roo Code.
+-   The `roleDefinition` for each mode will be prepended to the content of the corresponding `customInstructions` file by Roo Code.
--   Sets a concise `customInstructions` (system prompt) by referencing the file [`.roo/system-prompt-ms-copilot-gateway-assistant`](.roo/system-prompt-ms-copilot-gateway-assistant).
-Roo Code looks for a file named `.roo/system-prompt-<slug>` for these instructions.
+-   Set concise `customInstructions` (system prompts) by referencing files like [`.roo/system-prompt-ms-copilot-gateway-assistant`](.roo/system-prompt-ms-copilot-gateway-assistant) and [`.roo/system-prompt-ms-copilot-gateway-assistant-ja`](.roo/system-prompt-ms-copilot-gateway-assistant-ja).
+Roo Code looks for files named `.roo/system-prompt-<slug>` for these instructions.
-    -   **Note on Sample System Prompt**: The provided sample system prompt ([`.roo/system-prompt-ms-copilot-gateway-assistant`](.roo/system-prompt-ms-copilot-gateway-assistant)) is intentionally minimal to reduce character count for Copilot, taking into account that the `roleDefinition` is added automatically.
-It focuses on file reading and writing operations and does **not** include instructions for more advanced Roo Code features like command execution, mode switching, or MCP tool usage.
+    -   **Note on Sample System Prompts**: The provided sample system prompts (e.g., [`.roo/system-prompt-ms-copilot-gateway-assistant`](.roo/system-prompt-ms-copilot-gateway-assistant)) are intentionally minimal to reduce character count for Copilot, taking into account that the `roleDefinition` is added automatically.
+They focus on file reading and writing operations and do **not** include instructions for more advanced Roo Code features like command execution, mode switching, or MCP tool usage.
+The `ms-copilot-gateway-assistant-ja` mode uses a Japanese version of the system prompt.
+Using a Japanese prompt with a Japanese Copilot may improve response accuracy.
+Additionally, Japanese can often convey more information within the same character count compared to English, which can be advantageous given Copilot's character limits, allowing for more detailed instructions.
     -   When editing or creating your own system prompts for character-limited LLMs, refer to the [Roo Code Footgun Prompting documentation](https://docs.roocode.com/features/footgun-prompting) for best practices.
--   The `groups` array defines the capabilities available in this mode (e.g., "read", "edit").
+-   The `groups` array defines the capabilities available in these modes (e.g., "read", "edit").

-After adding or modifying the [`.roomodes`](.roomodes:1) file and ensuring the corresponding system prompt file exists with your desired short prompt, Roo Code should automatically detect the new mode.
-You can then select "MS Copilot Gateway Assistant" when interacting with this LLM.
+After adding or modifying the [`.roomodes`](.roomodes:1) file and ensuring the corresponding system prompt files exist with your desired short prompts, Roo Code should automatically detect the new modes.
+You can then select "MS Copilot Gateway Assistant" or "MS Copilot Gateway Assistant (日本語)" when interacting with this LLM.

 For more information on custom modes and system prompts, see the [Roo Code documentation](https://docs.roocode.com/features/custom-modes).